 Usually, PVD is used in conjunction with pre-loading the surcharge with soil or vacuum pressure to further accelerate the consolidation process.

 The drain includes a drain body and filter jacket.

 The drain body is a perennial central plastic core that has been specifically devised to provide high discharge capacity along with high tensile and compressive strength.
 The core acts as a free-draining water channel.

-The filter jacket surrounds the drain body and is made up of a strong, durable, non-woven polypropylene filter with high tensile strength, high permeability and effective filtering properties.
+The filter jacket surrounds the drain body and is made up of a strong, durable, non-woven polypropylene filter with high tensile strength, high permeability, and effective filtering properties.
 This allows easy access of pore water into the core while keeping the movement of soil particles to a minimum, and prevents piping.

 With the help of the core and filter jacket, the PVD effectively provides a quick and efficient drainage system for soil improvement.
-PVD are available in different core configurations and filter fabrics to suit various soil conditions and engineering practices.
+PVDs are available in different core configurations and filter fabrics to suit various soil conditions and engineering practices.

 Role of Instrumentation

 Instrumentation for embankments of soft ground is carried on to determine the progress of consolidation, and to conclude the stability of the foundation.
 For instance, the instrumentation is carried on to measure the development of consolidation underneath a single-stage embankment, a surcharged embankment, or staged construction.
 This helps to prepare the construction schedules.